saingsab/bscp/README.md

-# Sample Hardhat Project
+# BSCP
+Basic Smart Contract Project(BSCP) template

-This project demonstrates a basic Hardhat use case.
+This template using a basic Hardhat, mocha test, typechain.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

-Try running some of the following tasks:

-### How's it's born
+### How dose it make from?
 Using Yarn Berry:
 ```
 yarn init -2